-Simply exhale forcibly through pursed lips or over the tongue pressed gently against the upper palate.
-Don’t get caught up in the position of the lips or tongue, but rather simply force out your exhale and your lips or tongue will follow in whatever position is natural for you.
-Or simply observe experienced weight lifters at your local Y – they all do it!
+Simply exhale forcibly through pursed lips or with the tongue pressed gently against the upper palate.
+Don't get caught up in the position of the lips or tongue, but rather simply force out your exhale with some resistance and your lips or tongue will follow in whatever position is natural for you.
+Or simply observe experienced weight lifters at your local gym.
+They all do it!
 I believe Joe talked about this method to a couple of his advanced students who then went on to promote it after his death.

 The Importance of Oxygen